Dimension of unicycle posets: Tree posets

 \section{Tree posets}

-We know that the tree posets are of dimension at most $3$ \cite[Theorem 2]{TROTTERplanarTrees} but, as for the crowns, an important step in the proof of our main result is to obtain a specific realizer of the tree posets (see \cref{cor:extlinarbre}).
-Recall the notations from \cref{notation} related to the tree posets.
-If a tree poset $\T$ has a minimum $a$, choose a planar representation of $\T$, which means choosing an order on the cover elements of any vertex.
-The \emph{prefix left-right reading word} of $\T$ is the word obtained by the following procedure; starting at $a$, each time one visits a vertex $v$, one has to recursively visits the cover elements of $v$ starting from the leftmost one.
-The \emph{prefix right-left reading word} of $\T$ is exactly the same procedure but visiting the cover elements from right to left instead.
-See \cref{fig:rootedtree} for an example of the following result:
+We know that the tree posets are of dimension at most $3$ \cite[Theorem 2]{TROTTERplanarTrees} but, as for the crowns, an important step in the proof of our main result is to obtain a specific realizer of the tree posets (see Corollary \ref{cor:extlinarbre}).
+Recall the notations from Section \ref{notation} related to the tree posets.
+If a tree poset $\T$ has a minimum $a$, choose a planar representation of $\T$, which means choosing an order on the covers of any vertex.
+The \emph{prefix left-to-right reading word} of $\T$ is the word obtained by the following procedure; starting at $a$, each time one visits a vertex $v$, one then has to recursively visit the cover elements of $v$ starting from the leftmost one.
+The \emph{prefix right-to-left reading word} of $\T$ is exactly the same procedure but visiting the cover elements from right to left instead.
+See Figure \ref{fig:rootedtree} for an example of the following result:

 \begin{lemma} Let $\P$ be a tree poset.
 If $\P$ has a minimum or a maximum, then its dimension is at most $2$. \end{lemma}